ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Building a Scalable Notification System in JavaScript - <a href="https://blog.stackademic.com/building-a-scalable-notification-system-in-javascript-890c5177b07d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mohsin Abro`**

+<blockquote>How I Built a Real-Time Multi-Channel Alerting Engine Using Node.js and Redis
+Continue reading on Stackademic »</blockquote>

+<h3>2.
 The skeleton of a PDF: What developers should know before handling PDFs - <a href="https://medium.com/joyfill/the-skeleton-of-a-pdf-what-developers-should-know-before-handling-pdfs-b5a7f7d24657?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `John Pagley`**

 <blockquote>Whether you’re exporting a report, building a form, or rendering a document in the browser, the PDF remains a core part of digital…
 Continue reading on Joyfill »</blockquote>

-<h3>2.
+<h3>3.
 Full Stack Development Course in Chennai: Your Pathway to Tech Success at Shanthi Academy - <a href="https://medium.com/@shanthiacdemygmb/full-stack-development-course-in-chennai-your-pathway-to-tech-success-at-shanthi-academy-f5155785e25c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shanthi Academy`**

 <blockquote>Are you eager to become a highly skilled full stack developer?
 Looking for the best training institute in Chennai to kickstart your…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Building a Real-Time Chat App with WebSockets in JavaScript - <a href="https://medium.com/@currun95/building-a-real-time-chat-app-with-websockets-in-javascript-4ed16a5677ac?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Currun`**

 <blockquote>My Deep Dive into Real-Time Communication Using Node.js, Express, and Socket.IO
 Continue reading on Medium »</blockquote>

-<h3>4.
-25 JavaScript Shortcuts That Will Make You a Code Wizard - <a href="https://habtesoft.medium.com/25-javascript-shortcuts-that-will-make-you-a-code-wizard-8c2be1cbee53?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**

-<blockquote>JavaScript, at its core, is designed for flexibility and expressiveness.
-Over the years, with the evolution of ECMAScript standards (ES6…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Getters and Setters in JavaScript and Data Privacy: A Beginner-Friendly Guide - <a href="https://medium.com/@Alex_on_Tech/getters-and-setters-in-javascript-and-data-privacy-a-beginner-friendly-guide-9bb2903031fd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexander Maina`**

-<blockquote>If you’re just getting comfortable with JavaScript, you’ve probably learned how to define objects and work with their properties.
-Continue reading on Medium »</blockquote>

-<h3>6.
-The 7 Actually Asked JavaScript Interview Questions in 2025 - <a href="https://levelup.gitconnected.com/the-7-actually-asked-javascript-interview-questions-in-2025-193a0d7b2faa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arnold Gunter`**

-<blockquote>Beyond map(), closures and “===”
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
+<h3>1.
+Why TypeScript Became My Default for Building Scalable Tools (And How You Can Do the Same) - <a href="https://medium.com/@maximilianoliver25/why-typescript-became-my-default-for-building-scalable-tools-and-how-you-can-do-the-same-334c7083698f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maximilian Oliver`**

+<blockquote>9 Real-World TypeScript Patterns That Helped Me Build More Reliable, Maintainable Codebases.
+Continue reading on Medium »</blockquote>

-<h3>1. ✨ The TypeScript Feature That Changed How I Write React - <a href="https://blog.devgenius.io/the-typescript-feature-that-changed-how-i-write-react-08d443d087d0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ✨ The TypeScript Feature That Changed How I Write React - <a href="https://blog.devgenius.io/the-typescript-feature-that-changed-how-i-write-react-08d443d087d0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Cloud Guru`**

 <blockquote>TL;DR: Discriminated Unions in TypeScript transformed how I structure my React components, reduced bugs, and made prop validation a joy.
 Continue reading on Dev Genius »</blockquote>

-<h3>2.
+<h3>3.
 The Dead Simple TypeScript Trick That Saved Me 15+ Hours of Debugging Hell (And Why You’re Probably… - <a href="https://medium.com/codetodeploy/the-dead-simple-typescript-trick-that-saved-me-15-hours-of-debugging-hell-and-why-youre-probably-a62e3aef8b8b?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ankit`**

 <blockquote>Last Thursday, I was about to throw my laptop out the window.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>3.
+<h3>4.
 10 Powerful Ways to Define React Components with TypeScript that every developer should know. - <a href="https://medium.com/@vigneshwiki07/10-powerful-ways-to-define-react-components-with-typescript-that-every-developer-should-know-8551a066a3b4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vignesh K B`**

 <blockquote>React and TypeScript make a powerful combo for building robust, scalable front-end applications.
 When working with TypeScript in React…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 From Nested Routes to Typed Paths: Compact Recipe | 2025 - <a href="https://javascript.plainenglish.io/from-nested-routes-to-typed-paths-compact-recipe-2025-7d86b2ca9db1?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aleksei Aleinikov`**

 <blockquote>Hello!
 In this note I will show how to turn a nested route configuration into a flat object that holds full paths for every page.
 The…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-Implement ReturnType<T> Utility Type from Scratch in TypeScript - <a href="https://medium.com/@kansalanmol0609/implement-returntype-t-utility-type-from-scratch-in-typescript-07ca7e790c0d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anmol kansal`**

-<blockquote>Hey there, TypeScript tinkerers! 👋
-Continue reading on Medium »</blockquote>

-<h3>6.
-Why I Love TypeScript in Svelte, and the Beauty of SvelteKit Compared to Other JS Frameworks - <a href="https://medium.com/@nenjotsu/why-i-love-typescript-in-svelte-and-the-beauty-of-sveltekit-compared-to-other-js-frameworks-e80c00cd5eb7?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nenjo Trades`**

-<blockquote>Svelte has emerged as a breath of fresh air, combining simplicity with power
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Master Advanced JavaScript Techniques for Your Next Interview! - <a href="https://medium.com/@javaScriptwithvinay/master-advanced-javascript-techniques-for-your-next-interview-f0ab935fdac6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+EmaFlat CMS: A Lightweight Node.js Content Management System - <a href="https://medium.com/@emad.asefi/emaflat-cms-a-lightweight-node-js-content-management-system-cf00a49a3dba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Emad Asefi`**

-<blockquote>Crush Your Coding Interview with These Pro-Level JS Skills 😎
+<blockquote>EmaFlat CMS is a lightweight Node.js-based Content Management System built with Express.js and Nunjucks.
+It allows users to create, edit…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Day 33: Boost Your Node.js API Performance with Caching - <a href="https://blog.stackademic.com/day-33-boost-your-node-js-api-performance-with-caching-114bb7ff6b73?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Two Faces of JavaScript: A Deep Dive into Browser and Node.js Event Loops - <a href="https://navanathjadhav.medium.com/the-two-faces-of-javascript-a-deep-dive-into-browser-and-node-js-event-loops-00c9c2f61435?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `Navanath Jadhav`**

-<blockquote>Learn how to implement effective caching strategies for blazing-fast APIs
+<blockquote>Picture this: You’re a JavaScript developer working on your laptop, switching between building a beautiful web interface in your browser…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-How to enable API Versioning in Node JS application - <a href="https://medium.com/@sanchit0496/how-to-enable-api-versioning-in-node-js-application-eec2767267d2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js in 2025: Build Ultra-Fast Real-Time Apps with WebSockets & Edge Computing - <a href="https://medium.com/@tuteja_lovish/node-js-in-2025-build-ultra-fast-real-time-apps-with-websockets-edge-computing-6bf8a400769d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanchit`**
+✍️ **posted by `CodeTalks`**

-<blockquote>When building APIs, updates will be there as per the business requirement changes or updates of the application.
-Your app will evolve…
+<blockquote>Forget polling — learn how to leverage WebSockets, Redis Streams, and deploy updates at the edge for seamless real-time performance.
 Continue reading on Medium »</blockquote>

 <h3>4.
-The 5 Pillars of API Design — Explained Simply (with Node.js examples) - <a href="https://noncodersuccess.medium.com/the-5-pillars-of-api-design-explained-simply-with-node-js-examples-33cfbde11ff0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Unconventional Express.js Secrets Senior Engineers Swear By (That Most Blogs Ignore) - <a href="https://medium.com/@pat.vishad/10-unconventional-express-js-secrets-senior-engineers-swear-by-that-most-blogs-ignore-0bf5d673f6ab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**
+✍️ **posted by `Vishad Patel`**

-<blockquote>If you are working on building APIs, especially with Node.js, designing them properly is super important.
-A well-designed API is like a…
+<blockquote>Turbocharge Your Node.js APIs with Battle-Tested Production Techniques for 40% Faster Responses & 60% Less Memory Overhead
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Scale a Node.js App to Handle 1 Million Requests - <a href="https://medium.com/@bhagyarana80/how-to-scale-a-node-js-app-to-handle-1-million-requests-eb6dfeac141e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Child Processes in Node.js: spawn, exec, fork, and Use Cases - <a href="https://dev-aditya.medium.com/child-processes-in-node-js-spawn-exec-fork-and-use-cases-6eab4ddb9dcf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Aditya Yadav`**

-<blockquote>Scaling a Node.js application to handle 1 million+ requests per day (or per hour!) is both a science and an art.
-It requires architectural…
+<blockquote>Node.js is often praised for its non-blocking event loop and scalability.
+However, its single-threaded nature can become a bottleneck for…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Understanding Mongoose Middleware: Pre and Post Hooks Explained - <a href="https://mahabub-r.medium.com/understanding-mongoose-middleware-pre-and-post-hooks-explained-b14f2559aeae?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahabubur Rahman`**

-<blockquote>When building applications with MongoDB and Node.js, Mongoose is one of the most popular libraries to manage your data.
-It provides a…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Code Never Ends: Why I Keep Rebuilding My Portfolio and What It Taught Me About… - <a href="https://medium.com/cloud-technology-computing-corporation/the-code-never-ends-why-i-keep-rebuilding-my-portfolio-and-what-it-taught-me-about-c02f4abc943c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Full-Stack Food Delivery Web App: An End-to-End Journey - <a href="https://medium.com/@ak.muniswamy2023/full-stack-food-delivery-web-app-an-end-to-end-journey-4716353778ab?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jhon Arzu-Gil`**
+✍️ **posted by `Ashwin`**

-<blockquote>By Jhon Arzu-Gil
+<blockquote>In this blog, I’ll walk you through how I built a full-stack food delivery web application — from scratch to deployment — using React…
-Continue reading on Cloud Technology Computing Corporation »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-SQL Injection and Hosting Explained: Protect Your Data and Pick the Right Database - <a href="https://codingsprints.medium.com/sql-injection-and-hosting-explained-protect-your-data-and-pick-the-right-database-56edf9cd27a5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `codingsprints`**

-<blockquote>Understand SQL Injection risks and defenses using parameterized queries, and explore top SQL hosting platforms like MySQL, Oracle, and SQL…
-Continue reading on Medium »</blockquote>

-<h3>3.
-My Journey as a Front-End Developer with WordPress: Building the Web, One Pixel at a Time - <a href="https://medium.com/@mdalifanam/my-journey-as-a-front-end-developer-with-wordpress-building-the-web-one-pixel-at-a-time-59d576d39414?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alif Anam`**

-<blockquote>From HTML Basics to WordPress Mastery — My Front-End Development Story
-Continue reading on Medium »</blockquote>

-<h3>4. display: contents Broke My Layout : Then Fixed My Thinking - <a href="https://medium.com/design-bootcamp/display-contents-broke-my-layout-then-fixed-my-thinking-73f438e732ea?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjeevani Bhandari`**

-<blockquote>A Deep Dive Into the Most Misunderstood CSS Property I’ve Ever Used in Production
-Continue reading on Bootcamp »</blockquote>

-<h3>5.
-Your Ultimate Toolkit for Media Processing: A Developer’s Guide to the PixLab API - <a href="https://medium.com/@james.mrad/your-ultimate-toolkit-for-media-processing-a-developers-guide-to-the-pixlab-api-8d6651a4de2f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Create Quality Backlinks: 90K+ Dofollow Links for Your Website Success - <a href="https://medium.com/@zahangircoder/create-quality-backlinks-90k-dofollow-links-for-your-website-success-52cb13523f1d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James MD`**

-<blockquote>As developers, we’re often tasked with building features that involve handling images, documents, and other media.
-Continue reading on Medium »</blockquote>

-<h3>6.
-15 Powerful AI SaaS Templates to Save You From Writing Code (and Hiring a Designer) - <a href="https://medium.com/@alphadesign/15-powerful-ai-saas-templates-to-save-you-from-writing-code-and-hiring-a-designer-59d86535c6f6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alpha Design`**
+✍️ **posted by `Free WP Theme`**

-<blockquote>Let’s be brutally honest.
+<blockquote>Create Quality Backlinks: 90K+ Dofollow Links for Your Website Success.
+Unlock your website’s potential!
+Learn how to create quality…
 Continue reading on Medium »</blockquote>

 <br/>